andychu46/exlink-safe-filter/readme-en.txt

 In "Security Settings", set "Domain Transcode Method" to "Mask", and the system will automatically replace the middle characters of the main domain part with asterisks.

 == Changelog ==

+= 2.0.1 =
+* Added restore defaults feature (with confirmation dialog)
+* Improved settings page layout and prompt copy
+* Optimized default installation configurations
+  - Disabled by default
+  - Content scope defaults to posts only
+  - Element scope defaults to HTML links only

 = 2.0 =
 * Added domain masking feature to replace middle part of main domain